-More than 50 years after the Battle of Iwo Jima, questions still remain and controversies still rage.
-The battleground is where six men bravely planted the American flag after a fierce and bloody fight.
-The picture is frozen in the mind of many Americans and it inspired the Marine Memorial in Washington D.C.
+More than 60 years after the Battle of Iwo Jima, questions still remain and controversies still rage.
+The battleground in Japan is where six men bravely planted the American flag after a fierce and bloody fight.
+The picture is frozen in the minds of many Americans and it inspired the Marine Memorial in Washington, D.C.
 But where are those six men?
 What are their stories?

 Staff for this episode:

 Produced and written by: Pamela K. Browne and Cyd Upson

 Editor: Robert Murray